RobinBaines/OOO3/README.md

 MeetBakkeveen: Event {
         Place = Bakkeveen

-Bakkeveen is a preexisting SO defined as Bakkeveen : Place In this case the reference is stored in the SQ of the MeetBakkeveen Event.
+Bakkeveen is a pre-existing SO defined as Bakkeveen : Place In this case the reference is stored in the SQ of the MeetBakkeveen Event.

 4. Names: An SO and an SQ are identified by a unique name or phrase (a string which may include white space).